Tonywuhk/realai.org/course/tpu-tf-nmt.md

 mkdir /tmp/nmt_model
 ```

 Finally, we are just one big command away from training an NMT model!
 The model will train 12000 steps.
-On our powerful GPU computer, it should take less than one hour!
+On our powerful GPU computer, it should just take a little more than one hour!

 ```bash
 python -m nmt.nmt \